Multi-Scalar Production At Large Center-Of-Mass Energy: phi3 Theory In Six Spacetime Dimensions

-The cubic scalar theory in six dimensions provide a good working ground for analyzing the multi-scalar problem.
-This is due to two facts.
-First, unlike in four dimensions, the coupling is dimensionless\footnote{The theory is asymptotically free, which is why it used to be a toy model for gluons.}.
-And, secondly, each particle can split into two particle, which makes finding the splitting functions and Sudakov factor easier than in quartic theory where each particle can only split into 3 particles in perturbation theory.
+The cubic scalar theory in six dimensions provides a good example for analyzing the multi-scalar problem.
+Different bits of the jet calculations we want to do had been done before, which are a good check.
+Unlike in four dimensions, the coupling is marginal.
+And unlike quartic theory, particles can split into two particles.
+These two facts makes finding the splitting function and the Sudakov factor easier.